hakierka/cerve-po-automation/README.md

-# 🥦 FreshConnect x Cerve — Automated Purchase Order Integration
+# FreshConnect x Cerve — Automated Purchase Order Integration

-**Author:** Amy Waliszewska — Developer Relations (assignment demo)
-**Use case:** Automated Purchase Order Generation using the Cerve API

----

-## 🌍 Context
+Connecting FreshConnect’s internal systems through the Cerve API to automate purchase orders.
+A Developer Experience showcase built to demonstrate how to guide a small team through real-world API integration — from architecture to code to storytelling.

+## 🚀 The Mission

-FreshConnect Foods is a mid-sized food service distributor struggling with manual procurement — 15+ hours/week spent creating purchase orders across 20+ suppliers.
+FreshConnect Foods — a £45M Birmingham-based food distributor — was drowning in manual procurement:

-The goal of this integration is to **automate PO suggestions and submissions** using the **Cerve API**, reducing admin time, improving stock accuracy, and optimizing supplier pricing.
+- 15+ hours/week spent on repetitive admin
+- Frequent stockouts and rush orders
+- No consistent price comparison across 20+ suppliers

+They needed a smarter, automated way to generate purchase orders — and the Cerve API became the bridge between their fragmented systems and supplier networks.

+This project shows how that connection could be designed, implemented, and taught to developers in a clear, scalable way.

 ---